alexssh/react-hooks/README.md

 ## useReadLocalStorage

 This hook allows you to read a value from `localStorage` by its key.
-It can be useful if you just want to read without passing a default value.
+It can be useful if you just want to read without passing the default value.
 If the window object is not present, or if the value doesn't exist, `useLocalStorage()` will return null.

 ```js
 import { useReadLocalStorage } from "react-hooks-framer"